jaydeegbobeh/eng88/Networking/README.md

 **Physical Layer**
 Lowest layer of the OSI model, electrically transmits raw unstructured data bits across the network from the physical layer of the sending device to the physical layer of the receiving device e.g voltages, pin layout, cabling.
 **Data Link Layer**
-Directly connected nodes are used to perform node-to-node data transfer where data is packaged into frames.
-Data link layer also corrects errors that may have occurred at the physical layer.
-- Data link layer encompasses two sub-layers, Media Access Control (MAC), provides flow control and multiplexing for device transmissions over a network.
+- The data link layer handles such tasks as gathering up sets of bits for transmission as packets and making sure the packets get from one end to the other.
+In addition, recognizing that physical layer transmission sometimes introduces errors, the data link layer handles error detection (and sometimes correction).
+- The MAC layer routes packets from a sender to a receiver along a common path.
+It makes sure the message arrives at the intended recipient.
+The MAC layer adds a physical address, defining the intended recipient machine, and controls shared access to a resource.
+- It handles problems that occur as a result of bit transmission errors.
+- It ensures data flows at a pace that doesn't overwhelm sending and receiving devices.
+- It permits the transmission of data to Layer 3, the network layer, where it is addressed and routed.
 - Logical Link Control (LLC) provides flow and error control over the physical medium.
 **Network Layer**
-Responsible for receiving frames from the data link layer and delivering them to their intended destinations based on the addresses contained inside the frame.
+Responsible for receiving frames from the data link layer and delivering them to their intended destinations based on the addresses contained inside the frame (the protocol data unit at the data link layer)
 - Network layer finds the destination by using logical addresses such as IP (internet protocol).
 - Routers are crucial component used to quite literally route information where it needs to go between networks **Transport Layer**
-Transport layer manages the delivery and error checking of data packets.
+Transport layer manages the delivery and error checking of data packets
-- TCP: Transmission Control Protocol
+- It's the layer at which TCP/IP ports listen e.g the standard port which HTTP listens on is TCP Port 80
+- TCP: Transmission Control Protocol, TCP is a transport level protocol of the Internet that provides reliable, end-to-end communication between two processes.
+The requesting process, often known as the client, requests services from the server process.
-- UDP: User Datagram Protocol
+- UDP: User Datagram Protocol, a communications protocol that facilitates the exchange of messages between computing devices in a network
 **Session Layer**
-Controls conversation between different computers.
+- Controls conversation between different computers.
-**Presentation Layer**
+- It establishes, manages, and terminates the connections between end-user application processes **Presentation Layer**
 Formats or translates data for the application layer based on the syntax that the application accepts.
+- Audio,
 **Application Layer**
 The end user and the application layer interact directly with the software application (top layer).

 In TCP/IP session, presentation, application are considered as application.
-Application layer
-Transport layer
+Application layer - presentation, application are considered as application Transport layer - transport layer
-Internet layer
+Internet layer - network layer
-Network access layer
+Network access layer - physical, data link

-Layers work together by encapsulation - when data moves from upper layer to lower layer of TCP/IP protocol stack, during an outgoing transmission, each layer includes a bundle of relevant information called "header" along with the actual data.
-Decapsulation - each layer takes out info from previous layer.
+Node: modems, switches, hubs, bridges, servers, and printers are also nodes, as are other devices that connect over Wi-Fi or Ethernet.

+- Whenever we send the data from one node to another in a computer network.
+- The data is encapsulated at the sender's side, while it is de-encapsulated at the receiver's end.
+- Actually, the encapsulation of data at various layers of the implementing model(OSI or TCP/IP) adds various functionalities and features to the data transmission

+Data Encapsulation is the process in which some extra information is added to the data item to add some features to it.
+We use either the OSI or the TCP/IP model in our network, and the data transmission takes place through various layers in these models.
+Data encapsulation adds the protocol information to the data so that data transmission can take place in a proper way.
+This information can either be added in the header or the footer of the data.
+The data is encapsulated on the sender’s side, starting from the application layer to the physical layer.
+Each layer takes the encapsulated data from the previous layer and adds some more information to encapsulate it and some more functionalities with the data.
+These functionalities may include proper data sequencing, error detection and control, flow control, congestion control, routing information, etc.

+Data De-encapsulation is the reverse process of data encapsulation.
+The encapsulated information is removed from the received data to obtain the original data.
+This process takes place at the receiver’s end.
+The data is de-encapsulated at the same layer at the receiver’s end to the encapsulated layer at the sender’s end.
+The added header and trailer information are removed from the data in this process.

 ## Port number
 Communication end point.